josbouten/Sculpt-O-Sound/README.md

 Mute buttons
 ============
-On the right hand side of the filter matrix for every frequency band of the carrier a mute buttons is shown.
-By default all outputs are active i.e. no band is muted (lights are green).
-If you toggle a button the light will go out and the corresponding carrier signal will not be added to the output signal.
+On the right hand side of the filter matrix for every frequency band of the modulator a mute buttons is shown.
+By default all outputs are active i.e. no modulator band is muted (lights are green).
+If you toggle a button the light will go out and the corresponding modulator signal will not add to the vocoder effect.

 Bypass button
 =============